top of page

 Do I need to own a piano?

 Learning to tune a piano, like learning to play the piano, will require daily practice.
 We recommend 30 minutes to 1 hour per day.
-If you don’t own a piano, we suggest you acquire one (there are many inexpensive or free pianos available on the internet), or at least have daily access to a piano you can practice tuning.
+If you don’t own a piano, we suggest you acquire one; there are many inexpensive or free pianos available on the internet.

 What tools will I need, and how much will they cost?

 Learning how to order tools, parts and supplies from piano supply houses is a basic component of being an independent piano tuner, and these companies typically only sell to the trade and not to the public.
-An itemized tool list and letter of registration in the trade will be provided after registering for each course.
-The price of tools you choose to purchase from the list may vary, especially if you decide to purchase tuning software, but expect to invest a minimum of $500 for tools.
+An itemized tool list will be provided the first night of class.
+The price of tools you choose to purchase from the list may vary, especially if you decide to purchase tuning software, but expect to invest about $1,000 for your tools.

 When are classes taught?